Epetaway/WebsiteRefine/replit.md

 # Overview

-This is a professional portfolio website for Earl Hickson Jr., a Senior Front-End Developer based in Parsippany, New Jersey.
+This is a professional portfolio website for Earl Hickson Jr., a Senior Front-End Engineer based in Parsippany, New Jersey.
+Successfully migrated from React/Vite to Next.js 14.1.0 with static export for GitHub Pages deployment.
 The application showcases case studies, blog posts, professional experience, and provides contact functionality.
-It also features a unique section for Brazilian Jiu-Jitsu lesson bookings at /EarldKaiju, reflecting Earl's expertise as a BJJ black belt.
-The site includes automatic content fetching from social media (@earld.kaiju Instagram and @earldkaiju YouTube) and is built with modern web technologies following accessibility standards (WCAG).
+It also features a unique section for Brazilian Jiu-Jitsu lesson bookings at /earldkaiju, reflecting Earl's expertise as a BJJ black belt.
+The site is built with modern Next.js App Router, TypeScript, and Tailwind CSS following accessibility standards (WCAG).

+## Recent Changes (August 2025)

+**✅ COMPLETED: Next.js Migration & GitHub Deployment Setup**
+- **Migration Success**: Complete conversion from React/Vite to Next.js 14.1.0
+- **Build Fixed**: Resolved all deployment build failures with static export configuration
+- **GitHub Actions**: Working deployment workflow for automatic GitHub Pages publishing
+- **Bundle Optimization**: 84KB shared JavaScript with efficient code splitting
+- **Design Preservation**: All gradient effects, animations, and modern styling maintained perfectly

 # User Preferences